Jocker666z/2flac/README.md

   --wav_only              Compress only WAV source.
   --wavpack_only          Compress only WAVPACK source.
   -v, --verbose           More verbose, for debug.

+Supported source files:
+  * ALAC in .caf .m4a
+  * DSD in .dsf
+  * FLAC in .flac .ogg
+  * Monkey's Audio in .ape
+  * WAVPACK in .wv
+  * WAV in .wav
 ```
-* ALAC as .m4a
-* DSD as .dsf
-* FLAC as .flac .ogg
-* Monkey's Audio as .ape
-* WAVPACK as .wv
-* WAV as .wav

 Notes:
 * FLAC compression is `--lax -8pl32`.